Bardufoss Air Station: Squadrons

-Two helicopter squadrons are stationed on this airfield: 337 operating Lynx MK 86 (since 1983) and 339 with Bell 412SP (since 1964).
+Three helicopter squadrons are stationed on this airfield: 337 and 334 that operated NH90 and 339 with Bell 412SP (since 1964).

-The 337 Squadron operates six Lynx MK 86 helicopters, which were delivered in 1983.
+The 337 Squadron operated six Lynx MK 86 helicopters, which were delivered in 1983.
 Their purpose is to operate onboard Coast Guard ships.
-They will be replaced with eight new NH-90s.
+They were replaced by NH-90s from 2012 but the contract was terminated by the Norwegian government in 2022 due to major problems with its phasing-in.

 The 339 Squadron operates twelve Bell 412SP, primarily used as support for the Royal Norwegian Army.
 The Bells were delivered in between 1987 and 1990.
 Previous to their delivery, the squadron operated UH-1s bought used from the USA: some of those machines were received with minor battle damages and bullet holes, having seen action in the Vietnam War.
 The Royal Norwegian Air Force's six remaining Bells (making a total of 18) are stationed at the 720 Squadron at Rygge Air Station.

 In addition, the RNoAF Flight Training School is located here.
 The school operates the Saab Safari.

 UK Royal Naval Commando and Royal Marine units and the Dutch korps mariniers have used Bardufoss as a training base for many years.
 It is also used as a base for cold weather training for Royal Air Force, British Army and Royal Navy helicopter crews.
 During the Cold War, training was especially concentrated during the winter with repair parties during the Norwegian summer.
 These operations were given the title of "Clockwork".